Mohammad Taha Askari

 I am a PhD candidate in Electrical and Computer Engineering at the University of British Columbia (UBC).
 My research focuses on machine learning for sequential and structured data, with an emphasis on probabilistic modeling and neural sequence models for communication systems with memory, noise, and nonlinear dynamics.

 My earlier work introduced an interpretable low-pass filter model to analyze how probabilistic shaping interacts with nonlinear channels, and led to a sequence selection method that improves robustness to nonlinear interference.
-More recently, I developed a Bayesian carrier phase recovery algorithm for low-SNR regimes, and I am currently building end-to-end differentiable learning frameworks that learn joint distributions using autoregressive and sequence-to-sequence models.
+More recently, I developed a Bayesian carrier phase recovery algorithm for low-SNR regimes, and built a family of end-to-end neural sequence models, progressing from LSTM-based autoregressive encoders to a Transformer-based sequential architecture, that directly learn joint symbol distributions for nonlinear fiber channels.
+This work introduced rate-loss-aware training objectives and produced the first neural shaping method to outperform classical and sequence-selection baselines while accounting for all implementation losses.

 Research Interests: